Choosing the Right Agile Framework: Scrum, Kanban, or XP for Your Custom Software Development Solutions

 2. Kanban

 Kanban is a visual workflow management system that emphasizes continuous delivery without fixed-length sprints.
-It’s ideal for projects that require ongoing changes and quick turnarounds.
+It’s ideal for projects that require ongoing changes and quick turnarounds, making it highly suitable for dynamic environments.

 Key Features: